backdrop-contrib/entityreference_autocomplete/README.txt

 To install the Entity Reference Autocomplete module:

- 1. Place its entire folder into the "sites/all/modules/contrib" folder of your drupal installation.
+ 1. Place its entire folder into the "modules/contrib" folder of your Backdrop installation.

- 2. In your Drupal site, navigate to "admin/modules", search the "Entity Reference Autocomplete" module, and enable it.
+ 2. In your Backdrop site, navigate to "admin/modules", search the "Entity Reference Autocomplete" module, and enable it.

  3. Click on "Save configuration".